pinobatch/pently/docs/pentlyas.md

 of all objects, as well as comments stating the size of each object, the size of all objects of a particular type, and the size of objects associated with each song.

+If you are using the included makefile to iterate on a composition, keep in mind that Make deletes certain intermediate files after the ROM is built.
+Thus if you're interested in the assembly language output, you'll need to tell Make to build it and not delete it.
+For example, if the `audio` folder contains `Example.pently` or `Example.ftm`, try this:

+    make obj/nes/Example.s

+(Keep in mind that Make is sensitive to uppercase and lowercase letters in filenames, even if run on a Windows system that otherwise is not.)

 Glossary
 ========